balewgize/indeed-job-search/README.md

 - Clone the repository to a directory you want
 - Navigate to the indeed-job-search directory and open main.py
 - in main() function, put your email address to be notified
+- now simply execute run.py from your Terminal

+BONUS:
 - Add cron job task that execute run.py file every Tuesday and Friday at your prefered time (in 24 hour format)
 - <a href="https://crontab.guru/"> cron jobs to shchedule tasks in Linux</a>